augensalat/solar-zerofeed/README.md

 - `MQTT_PORT`: default 1883
 - `MQTT_USERNAME`: if broker requires authentication
 - `MQTT_PASSWORD`: ditto
+- `MQTT_TOPIC_INVERTER_LIMITER`: MQTT topic where to _set_ the inverter limit, which is probably "inverter/ctrl/limit/0".
+If this is not set, the inverter power will not be adjusted.

 You can place these in a file called `.env` in the project root directory.